alan-turing-institute/DTBase/dtbase/backend/README.md

       "values": [<val1>, ...]
     }
     ```
-    (where the values should be in the same order as the identifiers).
+    (where the values should be in the same order as the identifiers) and "datatype" must be one of "string", "integer", "float", "boolean".
     - returns status code 201, along with json:
     ```
     {